-Professor Wennerlind specializes in seventeenth- and eighteenth-century Europe, with a focus on intellectual history and political economy.
-He is particularly interested in the historical development of money and credit; ideas on the relationship between economy and nature; and ideas about "improvement" and "modernization."
-He is the author of Casualties of Credit: The English Financial Revolution, 1620-1720 (Harvard University Press, 2011) and A Philosopher's Economist: Hume and the Rise of Capitalism (Univeristy of Chicago Press, 2020).
-He is currently at work on two books -- one on the history of scarcity (tentatively titled Scarcity: Humanity, Nature, and the World of Goods) and one on the formation of a seventeenth-century Swedish discourse on improvement (tenantively titled, Atlantis Restored: Empire, Wealth, and Knowledge in Early Modern Sweden).
-In addition to his co-edited volumes David Hume’s Political Economy (with Margaret Schabas) and Mercantilism Reimagined: Political Economy in Early Modern Britain and its Empire (with Phil Stern), Wennerlind’s work has appeared in journals such as the Journal of Political Economy, Journal of Economic Perspectives, History of Political Economy, and Hume Studies.
+Professor Wennerlind specializes in the history of early modern Europe, with a focus on intellectual history and political economy.
+He is particularly interested in the historical development of ideas about money and credit; ideas on the relationship between economy and nature; and ideas about "improvement" and "modernization."
+He is the author of three monographs: Casualties of Credit: The English Financial Revolution, 1620-1720 (Harvard University Press, 2011), A Philosopher's Economist: Hume and the Rise of Capitalism, together with Margaret Schabas (University of Chicago Press, 2020), and Scarcity: A History from the Origins of Capitalism to the Climate Crisis, together with Fredrik Albritton Jonsson (Harvard University Press, 2023).
+Currently, he is working on a book on early modern Swedish political economy (tentatively titled, Atlantis Restored: Empire, Wealth, and Knowledge in Early Modern Sweden).
+In addition to his co-edited volumes David Hume’s Political Economy (with Margaret Schabas) and Mercantilism Reimagined: Political Economy in Early Modern Britain and its Empire (with Phil Stern), Wennerlind’s work has appeared in journals such as the Journal of Political Economy, American Historical Review, Journal of Economic Perspectives, History of Political Economy, and Hume Studies.

 His research has been supported by the NEH, American Philosophical Society, ACLS, Institute for New Economic Thinking, Davis Center at Princeton University, Wenner-Gren Foundation, Magn.
 Bergvalls Stiftelse, Helge Ax:son Johnsons Stiftelse, Sven och Dagmar Salens Stiftelse, and Jan Wallanders och Tom Hedelius Stiftelse.
-During the 2016-17 academic year, he was a fellow at the Davis Center for Historical Studies, Princeton University.
+During the spring of 2022, he was a faculty fellow at the Heyman Center for the Humanities, Columbia University.